vuejs/vue-router/docs/guide/essentials/named-routes.md

 # Named Routes

+<div class="vueschool"><a href="https://vueschool.io/lessons/vue-router-named-routes-and-params?friend=vuejs" target="_blank" rel="sponsored noopener" title="Learn how to work with named routes and params with Vue School">Learn how to use named routes and params with a free lesson on Vue School</a></div>

 Sometimes it is more convenient to identify a route with a name, especially when linking to a route or performing navigations.
 You can give a route a name in the `routes` options while creating the Router instance:

 ``` js